 Stanton Nuclear Security Fellowship

-The Carnegie Endowment for International Peace, a unique global network of policy research centers in Russia, China, Europe, the Middle East, India, and the United States, is accepting applications for the Stanton Nuclear Security Fellowship program to join its Washington, DC based Nuclear Policy Program.
-Carnegie will award up to one fellowship for the 2022-23 program year.
+The Carnegie Endowment for International Peace, a unique global network of policy research centers, is accepting applications for the Stanton Nuclear Security Fellowship program to join its Washington, DC based Nuclear Policy Program.
+Carnegie will award up to one fellowship for the 2023-24 program year.

 The objective of the Stanton Fellowship is to enhance and develop the Fellow's capacity to become a leader in policy-relevant research in the areas of nuclear deterrence, disarmament, arms control, nonproliferation, or energy.
 Over the course of their time at Carnegie, the Fellow will have the opportunity and resources to deepen their understanding of how nuclear policies are developed and contested within the U.S. and between it and other states.
 The Fellow will be expected to formulate a program of work for the year designed to enhance his or her capacity to become a thought leader in the nuclear policy field.
 This program will include research and writing on pertinent and emergent topics, organization and participation in expert workshops and larger public events in the U.S. and abroad, and other activities relevant to the Fellow's objectives.
 The Fellow will present their research topic at the Stanton Foundation's annual meeting.

 Carnegie welcomes applicants from around the world and will sponsor visa applications.
 Candidates are required to have a Ph.D., completed substantial progress toward a Ph.D., or have obtained a law degree.
 Fellows will be compensated at a rate determined by the Stanton Foundation, based on their status as junior faculty, post-doc, or doctoral student.
-This position is based in Washington, DC. https://carnegieendowment.applicantpro.com/jobs/2060539.html
+This position is based in Washington, DC.
+Please apply via the Carnegie website: https://carnegieendowment.applicantpro.com/jobs/2658462.html

 About the Stanton Nuclear Security Fellowship